raoconnor/raoconnor.github.io/_posts/2025-11-03-if-not-vmware.md

 ## Blockers
 One of the biggest blockers is technical debt, especially in the form of legacy operating systems.
-If application upgrades are required, this introduces budget constraints.
-So, if the motivation to leave VMware is financial, consider the **investment needed to modernize applications and systems**.
+If an OS wasn't upgraded because of an application dependancy this is probably because of a budget constraint.
+So, if the motivation to leave VMware is financial, consider the **what investment is needed to modernize applications and systems**.
 While unsupported operating systems can technically run in public cloud or on alternative hypervisors, these migrations often become problematic:

-Lack of official virtual hardware drivers
+- Lack of official virtual hardware drivers
-Issues with migration tools
+- Issues with migration tools
-Post-migration instability
+- Post-migration incompatability with cloud native tools

 It’s not uncommon to see **10–20% of workloads running on unsupported OS versions**.
 Many organizations retain a minimal VMware footprint to host these workloads until they can be replaced.